Inguro-OU/war-of-memes/GAMEPLAY.md

 ## **Flexible Gameplay**

 1. **Small Group:** A small group of participants can play while seated around a table.
 For online gameplay, you can use this [MIRO TEMPLATE](https://miro.com/app/board/uXjVLxDyvR8=/?playRecording=02de1788-3d84-4657-bf0c-f920db1ca3a3)
-2. **Casual 1-on-1:** Once familiar with the game, participants can call someone’s **ideal self-name** on the Fly for constructive responses.
+2. **Casual 1-on-1:** Once familiar with the game, participants can play the game on the fly for constructive responses.
 3. **Events with Free Movement:** In events of any size, players can move freely between groups and engage in one-on-one or small-group discussions.

 ---

 ## **Four Difficulty Levels**

-The game offers three levels of play to suit different group sizes and complexities:
+The game offers four levels of play to suit different group sizes and complexities:

-1. **Basic Level:** Core rules for casual groups or first-time players.
+1. **Basic Level:** includes core rules for casual groups or first-time players.
-2. **Intermediate Level:** Adds structure with moderators and optional tools like idea cards.
-Ideal for small groups around a table.
+2. **Intermediate Level:** adds structure with moderators and optional tools like idea cards.
+It is ideal for small groups around a table.
-3. **Advanced Level:** Includes expanded mechanics for deeper insights and competitive play.
-Suited for small groups of experienced players.
+3. **Advanced Level:** includes expanded mechanics for deeper insights and competitive play.
+It is suitable for small groups of experienced players.
-4. **Mastery Level:** for expert level players who like to deepen their experience
+4. **Mastery Level:** for expert-level players who like to deepen their experience

 ---